History of Alberta: Pre-Confederation

 At the same time as whisky was being introduced to the First Nations, firearms were becoming more easily available.
-Meanwhile, white hunters were shooting huge numbers of Plains Bison, the primary food source of the plains tribes.
+Meanwhile, white hunters were shooting huge numbers of plains bison, the primary food source of the plains tribes.
 Diseases were also spreading among the tribes.
 Warfare and starvation became rampant on the plains.
 Eventually disease and starvation weakened the tribes to the point where warfare became impossible.
 This culminated in 1870 with the Battle of the Belly River between the Blackfoot Confederacy and the Cree.
 It was the last major battle fought between native nations on Canadian soil.

-In order to bring law and order to the West, the government created the North-West Mounted Police, the "mounties", in 1873.
-In July 1874, 275 officers began their legendary "March West" towards Alberta.
+To bring law and order to the West, the government created the North-West Mounted Police, the "Mounties", in 1873.
+In July 1874, 275 officers began the March West towards Alberta.
 They reached the western end of the trek by setting up a new headquarters at Fort Macleod.
 The force was then divided, half going north to Edmonton, and half heading back to Manitoba.
-The next year, new outposts were founded: Fort Walsh in the Cypress Hills, and Fort Calgary, around which the city of Calgary would form.
+The next year, new outposts were founded: Fort Walsh in the Cypress Hills, and Fort Calgary, around which the city of Calgary formed.

 As the bison disappeared from the Canadian West, cattle ranches moved in to take their place.
 Ranchers were among the most successful early settlers.
 The arid prairies and foothills were well suited to American-style, dry-land, open-range ranching.
 Black American cowboy John Ware brought the first cattle into the province in 1876.
 Like most hired hands, Ware was American, but the industry was dominated by powerful British- and Ontario-born magnates such as Patrick Burns.

 The peace and stability the Mounties brought fostered dreams of mass settlement on the Canadian Prairies.
-The land was surveyed by the Canadian Pacific Railway for possible routes to the Pacific.
+The land was surveyed by the Canadian Pacific Survey for possible routes to the Pacific.
 The early favourite was a northerly line that went through Edmonton and the Yellowhead Pass.
-The success of the Mounties in the south, coupled with a government desire to establish Canadian sovereignty of that area, and the CPR’s desire to undercut land speculators, prompted the CPR to announce a last minute switch of the route to a more southerly path passing through Calgary and the Kicking Horse Pass.
+The success of the Mounties in the south, coupled with a government desire to establish Canadian sovereignty of that area, and the Canadian Pacific Railway's (CPR) desire to undercut land speculators, prompted the CPR to announce a last minute switch of the route to a more southerly path passing through Calgary and the Kicking Horse Pass.
 This was against the advice of some surveyors who said that the south was an arid zone not suitable for agricultural settlement.

-In 1882 the District of Alberta was created as part of the North-West Territories, and named for Princess Louise Caroline Alberta, fourth daughter of Queen Victoria, and wife of the Marquess of Lorne who served as Governor General of Canada at the time.
+In 1882 the District of Alberta was created as part of the North-West Territories, and named for Princess Louise Caroline Alberta, fourth daughter of Queen Victoria, and wife of the Marquess of Lorne, who was Governor General of Canada at the time.